-Kajjansi Healthcare Center is government run facility meaning all appointments, testing and medicines are free for the local people.
-With that being said, supplies and medications are extremely limited or the government has not provided any to the healthcare center.
-If that is the case, patients must take their prescription into town to a pharmacy and pay for the medication, which is more common.
-That is why we urge you to bring any types of medications you can get your hands on, whether it be for the clinic itself or for the surrounding villages for when you go on outreaches.
-Important medicines include all antibiotics (especially amoxicillin), ibuprofen, vitamins, lidocaine, antiemetics and antidiarrheals.
+Kajjansi Healthcare Center is a government run facility, providing all appointments, testing and medicines free of charge for the local population.
+Unfortunautely, supplies and medications are extremely limited or unavailable at the healthcare center.
+When this is the case, patients must take their prescription to a pharmacy and pay out of pocket, which is more common.
+Therefore, there is a great need for all types of medications; not only for the clinic, but also for the surrounding villages and outreach programs.
+Such medications might include: all antibiotics (especially amoxicillin), ibuprofen, vitamins, lidocaine, antiemetics and antidiarrheals.

 Here is a basic outline of what happens at the center each week.
-In addition to these activities carried out at the main building, the other buildings include an Out Patient Clinic (OPD), the Lab, Dispensary (Pharmacy) and maternity ward.
+In addition to these activities carried out at the main building, the other buildings include an Out Patient Clinic (OPD), Lab, Dispensary (Pharmacy) and Maternity Ward.

 Monday & Wednesday: Immunization of Infants

 Vaccines against Polio, DPT (diphtheria, pertussis, and tetanus), PCV (pneumococcal conjugate vaccine), BCG (tuberculosis), and measles.